ucsf-wynton/wynton-website-hpc/docs/support/index.md

   * If you have problems with jobs (e.g. not running or given errors), make sure to include the job IDs of the job you need help on.
   * Include your username on the cluster.
   * What machine are you trying to use, e.g. login or development node?
+  * Never include PHI or other sensitive data in unencrypted emails or slack channels.
+If you need to include sensitive data, use the UCSF encrypted email system by using the term "Secure:" at the start of the email subject.
+Do not include sensitive data in your slack posts.

 ---